What do I need to do today in order to be better than yesterday?

 An Olympic swimmer (if only I was taller).
 It is my other passion!

-Donald Snyder, CPA, has more than 35 years of experience in public accounting and chairs the Firm’s Assurance and Advisory Department, as well as the Quality Control Department.
+Donald Snyder, CPA, has more than 35 years of experience in public accounting and chairs the Quality Control Department.
 He provides audit, accounting and consulting service to clients in numerous industries, including restaurant, food and beverage, manufacturing, wholesale/distribution, nonprofit and technology.

 Donald is involved in assisting clients with designing and assessing their internal accounting controls and has been a frequent lecturer in this area.
 He has also written several articles on the subject of fraud prevention and detection in the work place.